 Page targeting and search intentEvery important page should have a clear purpose.
 That includes knowing what the page is trying to rank for, what kind of searcher it is meant to serve, and whether the content actually matches that intent.
 When a page targets the wrong topic or tries to do too many things at once, it usually becomes weaker instead of broader. |

-Title structure and heading hierarchyTitles and headings help define the focus of a page.
-When they are vague, repetitive, or disconnected from the actual content, the page often feels unclear from the start.
+Title structure and heading hierarchyTitles and headings define the focus of a page.
+When they are vague, repetitive, or disconnected from the actual message, the page feels unclear from the start.
 A stronger heading hierarchy makes the page easier to scan, easier to understand, and easier to organize around its real purpose. |

 Content hierarchy and page clarityMany pages contain the right ideas in the wrong order.
-Key information may be buried too low, repeated too often, or presented without a clear flow.
-On-page SEO work improves how the content is arranged so the page becomes easier to follow and more effective as a complete piece of content. |
+Key points sit too low, supporting details repeat too often, and important distinctions never get enough room.
+On-page SEO improves the flow so the page becomes easier to follow and more effective as a complete piece of content. |

 Internal linkingImportant pages should not sit in isolation.
-They need meaningful contextual links from related pages and a site structure that supports their relevance.
-Internal linking helps clarify which pages matter, how topics connect, and where users should go next when they need more detail. |
+They need meaningful contextual links from related pages and a structure that supports their relevance.
+Internal linking helps clarify which pages matter, how topics connect, and where visitors should go next when they need more detail. |

 Topical focusA page becomes stronger when it stays focused on the role it is supposed to play.
-That may sound simple, but many websites have pages that blur together, compete with each other, or drift away from the core topic.
-On-page optimization helps tighten that focus so each page has a clearer reason to exist. |
+Many websites have pages that blur together, compete with each other, or drift away from the core service.
+On-page optimization tightens that focus so each page has a clearer reason to exist. |

-Service-page qualityService pages often carry the most business value on a website, yet they are frequently the weakest pages in the entire structure.
-They may be too thin, too generic, or too similar to competing sites.
+Service-page qualityService pages often carry the most business value on a website, yet they are frequently the weakest pages in the structure.
+They may be too thin, too generic, or too close to what every competitor says.
 Improving those pages is often one of the most practical ways to strengthen search performance and lead quality at the same time. |

 What on-page SEO work may include